bamru-truck/bamru_truck/docs/NetBoot.md

    the contents of the root from the sd card to /export/raspbian/2015-05-05-raspbian-wheezy-base

 5. Copy the contents of the boot to /export/raspbian/2015-05-05-raspbian-wheezy-base/boot

-On the server, you will need to set up a nfs server:
+## Getting Started - NFS Configuration:

+Set up NFS on your linux server:

     sudo aptitude install nfs-kernel-server
     sudo bash -c echo '/export *(rw,no_root_squash,async,no_subtree_check)' >> /etc/exports
     sudo exportfs -ra
     sudo /etc/init.d/nfs-kernel-server restart

-edit the fstab of your image:
+Edit the fstab in your RPi image:

     sudo vim /export/raspbian/2015-05-05-raspbian-wheezy-base/etc/fstab

-You will want to edit it to look like this:
+It should look like this:

     proc            /proc           proc    defaults          0       0
     #/dev/mmcblk0p1  /boot           vfat    defaults          0       2